Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/team_random/README.md

 # ojas
-Progressive Web Application in Django and SQLite3.
+Blog application in Django and SQLite3